 Pediatric Snoring & Sleep

 Asking “How to stop snoring in your sleep” is a common question for adults since 45% of adults snore occasionally, and 25% snore regularly.
-However, Pediatric Snoring is a common problem that affects many children, labeled as sleep in children.
+However, Pediatric Snoring is also a common problem that affects many children, labeled as sleep in children.
 It is estimated that 10% of children snore regularly.
 For many, this isn’t an issue; but 2-4% of children have obstructive sleep apnea, a potentially dangerous condition that can lead to serious health problems down the road.

 Why Does My Child Snore?

-To understand what causes snoring in kids, it’s important to know that snoring itself is just the result of airflow obstruction in the nose and mouth.
+To understand what causes snoring in kids, it’s important to know that snoring itself is just the result of the flow of air obstruction in the nose and mouth.
 Breathing during sleep is interrupted when there’s a blockage, often causing frequent snoring.
 This is typically caused by a relaxation of the throat tissues, causing the tongue, uvula, and soft palate to vibrate together when your child breathes.
 This could be due to obesity, making an overweight child more prone to snoring, abnormalities of the jaw and tongue, or neuromuscular disorders.
 Additionally, enlarged tonsils or nasal allergies can also cause difficulties, leading to difficulties during sleep.

 Snoring is a concern because a good night’s sleep is essential for your child’s growth and development.
-Daytime fatigue can lead to learning issues, and has been associated with attention deficit disorders in some children.
-Children who snore can become irritable and moody, and are at risk for health issues, including diabetes, high blood pressure, heart disease and lung disorders.
-Snoring can lead to increased urine production at night, which often results in bedwetting.
+Daytime fatigue can lead to learning issues and has been associated with attention deficit disorders in some children.
+Children who snore can become irritable and moody and are at risk for health issues, including diabetes, high blood pressure, heart disease, and lung disorders.
+Other health risks include increased urine production at night, which often results in bedwetting.
 Plus, there is the social stigma, when your child has to share sleeping quarters with siblings or friends.

-Snoring isn’t always the sign of a serious condition, but if your child exhibits loud snoring regularly, especially in conjunction with gasping for breath and thrashing around in bed, and other symptoms like aggressive behavior, it’s best to schedule an appointment with a doctor who specializes in sleep disorders.
+Snoring isn’t always a sign of a serious condition, but if your child exhibits loud snoring on a regular basis, especially in conjunction with gasping for breath, thrashing around in bed, and other symptoms like aggressive behavior, it’s best to schedule an appointment with a sleep specialist or doctor who specializes in sleep disorders.

 How is Snoring Treated?